National Hurricane Center: Hurricane Webinar 2016

 Registration is open to all public and private schools, for classes in grades 4, 5 and 6.
 Homeschool children at the grade 4-6 ages are also welcome, with parental supervision during the webinar.
 Multiple classes at a single school may be registered at one time.
 Please be sure to indicate on the form if you are registering for multiple classes.

-After registration, additional information will be sent on how to submit questions from your class ahead of time.
-Answers for some of these questions will be prepared and presented during the webinar.
-This year’s field location means that only a limited number of questions submitted ahead of time and in real time will be answered during the webinar.
+After registration, additional information will be sent.
+This year’s field location means that only a limited number of questions will be answered during the webinar.
 However, all questions submitted ahead of time and during the webinar will be answered in writing on the Hurricanes: Science and Society webinar page following the webinar.
+Please note, early question submission has closed.

-A recording of this webinar will be available approximately two weeks after the webinar.
+A recording of this webinar will be available after the webinar.

 For additional preparedness information, go to these websites: